 Applying for an Undergraduate Course

 The first step for all applicants is to decide on the course you would like to study.
-After all, you’ll be spending three years doing it.
+After all, you’ll be spending three years or more doing it.
 The UCFB website provides detail on each degree programme, taking an in-depth look at entry requirements, modules and career prospects.
-Make sure to look at the top of each degree page to find out which of our two campuses your chosen course is available at.
+Make sure to look at the top of each degree page to find out which of our campuses your chosen course is available at.

 When you first apply through UCAS you are generally given up to five choices to use initially and you are free to use these choices however you wish.
 Some applicants like to apply to one course at a number of different institutions and decide where in the country they may like to live, others have already decided they would like to study at UCFB and apply for a number of different courses with us.

 It is important that whatever you choose to do, your decision is well researched and carefully considered, you should make an effort to investigate and research all of the subjects and institutions you are interested in by visiting the campuses and faculties, meeting academics and asking questions about the opportunities and employability that the subjects, courses and institutions can offer.
 Once you have made your first five choices on UCAS you only have 14 days to change your mind, so it’s important that you do not waste any of your choices.